Pearlman Hall, 208

 ExpertiseMotherhood, Social Psychology of the Self/Identity, Gender

-Villalobos's recent book, Motherload: Making it All Better in Insecure Times, published by the University of California Press, looks at how families cope with societal insecurity by relying on intensive mothering as their individualistic solution.
-The book develops her concept of the motherload which is the assumption that “correct mothering” can, in fact, remedy economic, physical and emotional threats.
-However, Villalobos documents how the pressure of a whole society's worth of security-needs falling on the backs of mothers creates a backfire which paradoxically undermines security within families.
+Villalobos’s recent book, Motherload: Making it All Better in Insecure Times, published by the University of California Press in 2014, develops that theme, and more broadly examines how families cope with societal insecurity by relying on intensive mothering as their individualistic solutions.
+The book introduces her concept of the motherload, defined as the assumption that “correct mothering” can, in fact, remedy economic, physical and emotional threats for mothers or children.
+However, Villalobos documents how the pressure of a whole society’s worth of security-needs falling on the backs of this one relationship creates a backfire that paradoxically undermines security within families.

 Along with her dedication to innovative scholarship, Villalobos is firmly committed to teaching and learning.
 She is a multiple award-winning teacher (and is herself fueled and enlivened by the learning communities she finds in her classrooms).

 |SOC||117a||Sociology of Work and Gender|